How to get to the Bukchon Hanok Village | What to see and do

 Try at least one Bukchon Hanok Village cafe

 Seoul, and South Korea for that matter, is all about cafes.
-We would dare to say that most cafes focus more on aesthetics than the coffee itself, but there are some hidden gems that offer both.
+We would dare say that most cafes focus more on aesthetics than the coffee itself, but some hidden gems offer both.

-We have gathered the best cafes and best coffee in Seoul here since Ingrid is coffee-obsessed.
+We have gathered the best coffee and cafes in Seoul since Ingrid is coffee-obsessed.
 However, if you are only interested in the ones around the Bukchon Hanok Village area, here are our favorites:

 Onion Cafe Anguk

-Hosted inside a hanok, this place has great quality coffee and delicious pastry.
-It can get crowded, thus difficult to find a table inside.
+Hosted inside a hanok, this place serves great-quality coffee and delicious pastries.
+It can get crowded, so it’s difficult to find a table inside.

 Address: Gyedong-gil 5, Jongno-gu